-The APA Adoption Center assists dogs, cats and other pets such as gerbils or rabbits – we do not shelter wildlife.
+The APA Adoption Center assists dogs, cats and other pets such as guinea pigs or bunnies.
+We do not shelter wildlife.
 We are happy to make referrals to appropriate agencies and organizations.

 Our mission is limited to working with animals that are brought to us for placement in new homes.
 We simply don’t have the resources to come out to rescue animals in distress.
 If you are concerned about a stray or other animal, please call your local animal control office.
 You may also report suspected abuse or neglect to the Humane Society of Missouri at 314.647.4400, which does have a rescue service.

-We take in over 3,000 animals annually.
-Between our veterinary clinic and shelter, we handle nearly 10,000 animals each year.
+We take in over 4,000 animals annually.
+Between our veterinary clinic and shelter, we handle more than 10,000 animals each year.
 Our daily numbers vary due to the season, but we can house around 300 animals at one time.

 It costs a great deal of money to shelter, feed and take care of the animals.
 Some of them require veterinary care before they can be adopted.
 Adopting a companion animal will be an ongoing expense.
-We estimate that with proper vet care, a nutritious diet, and general care, it costs up to $500.00 a year to keep a companion animal.
+We estimate that with proper vet care, a nutritious diet, and general care, it costs up to $500.00 a year to keep a pet.

-Our adoption fee includes an exam, microchip, spaying or neutering, vaccinations, worming, and flea and tick preventatives, and any necessary medications.
+Our adoption fee includes an exam, microchip, spaying or neutering, vaccinations, deworming, flea and tick preventatives, and any necessary medications.
 We also do a heartworm test on dogs and FIV/Felv test on cats.
-Each adoption also includes a limited basic health care plan.
+Each adoption also includes 30 days of pet insurance.
 Overall, we estimate our fees cover only about 25% of the combined cost of these medical expenses and the care of the animal while it’s waiting for its new family.